Aslı Unan

 I am an Assistant Professor in European Political Economy at the University of Amsterdam.
 Previously, I was a Postdoctoral Research Fellow in Political Behavior at Humboldt University of Berlin.
 I received my PhD in Political Economy at King's College London.
 I am also affiliated with Amsterdam Centre for European Studies (ACES) and Humboldt-Governance Lab.

 My interdisciplinary research focuses on political behavior and political economy, with a particular emphasis on preference and policy formation and reversals, transboundary crises, and political engagement.
+I examine how policymakers and citizens respond to economic and political challenges in the EU, particularly in the context of transboundary crises.
 I study how preferences shift on multilayered policy issues, how support for complex policies forms, and where elite–citizen misalignments emerge.
-Methodologically, I use survey and field experiments, elite surveys, and leverage natural and quasi-random events.
-You can read my CV here.

 Publications